 Asus's Adaptive QoS requires minimum work from the user and is quite effective.
 It also includes Bandwidth Monitor, Web History, and an Internet Speed test if you want to know more about your resources and keep tabs on your network's online activities.

-Flexible port configuration: WAN vs LAN, Dual-WAN, Link Aggreation, and wired backhaul
+Flexible port configuration: WAN vs LAN, Dual-WAN, Link Aggregation, and wired backhaul

 Asus routers generally have a lot of flexibility in their port configurations.

-On this front, the following are what you can do with a ZenWiFi Pro ET12 working in the router mode.
-(In other modes — AiMesh satellite node, access point, repeater, etc. — all ports work as LANs.)
+On this front, the following is what you can do with a ZenWiFi Pro ET12 working in router mode.
+(In other modes -- AiMesh satellite node, access point, repeater, etc. -- all ports work as LANs.)

 - As a standalone router, its default 2.5Gbps WAN always works as the WAN port, there's no way to change this.